ui-kreinhard/go-edit-cmdline/README.md

 # change fsck.repair to no, remove rw, add ro add non existing ip parameter with dhcp
 go run main.go +fsck.repair=no -rw +ro +ip=dhcp
 ```

+## State
+I've just coded it in 2h and just tested it.
+Use with caution :)